weaveworks/profiles-catalog/charts/external-secrets/README.md

 ### Notes on the creating the leaf cluster

-- It should have flux bootstrapped on it. using cluster bootstrap config and it should have labels matching the cluster template.
+- It should have flux bootstrapped on it using cluster bootstrap config and it should have labels matching the cluster template.

 - ClusterResourceSet has cluster selector labels to choose which cluster to be installed on and it should have labels matching the cluster template.